-In connection with our IPO Reorganization, we also entered into a resale and registration rights agreement, which we refer to as the registration rights agreement, with the holders of LP units and the holders of our convertible preferred stock, pursuant to which the shares of our Class A common stock issued upon exchange of their LP units, and, if applicable, conversion of their convertible preferred stock, are eligible for resale.
-The agreement was amended and restated upon the closing of the November 2013 Offering.
 The holders of LP units who exchange their LP units and the holders of shares of convertible preferred stock who convert such shares, generally may not sell the shares of Class A common stock received upon exchange or conversion, as applicable, until after June 1, 2014, unless our board of directors and/or the underwriters of the 2014 Follow-On Offering grant a waiver.
+See "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Resale and Registration Rights Agreement".